 Some pets react not to the vaccine but to the type of carrier agent the vaccine comes with.
 As a result, trialling a different brand of vaccine may be useful when adverse reactions occur.

 Dog Vaccination Cost

-We will tailor the correct type of vaccination for your pet’s particular situation and exposure risk.
+Your vet will tailor the correct type of vaccination for your pet’s particular situation and exposure risk.
 All pets receiving a vaccination are first given a thorough physical examination to ensure they are in good general health.
 In Australia, a dog vaccination usually costs around $139.
 They are also commonly paired with an injection for heartworm.

 If your pet has had previous vaccines elsewhere, that differ to the schedule we recommend in this article, the type and number of vaccinations they still need may vary.
 For example, to be fully covered for kennel cough, a puppy must have at least two vaccines that protect against parainfluenza and one for bordatella.

 As outlined above, a C5 vaccination is the most common vaccine type given on a yearly basis to adult dogs.
 It protects against parvovirus, distemper, infectious hepatitis, parainfluenza and bordatella (kennel cough).